Terms and Conditions

 e) Liability and Insurances: The School does not, unless negligent, accept responsibility for accidental injury or loss of property.
 The School undertakes to maintain those insurances which are prescribed by law.
 All other insurances are the responsibility of parents including insurance of the pupil’s personal property whilst at school or on the way to or from school or on any school sponsored activity away from the School.
 The School is not the agent of the parents for any purpose related to insurance.
 Parents are asked to take out their own private insurance to cover all personal belongings and cash.
 However, the school can arrange for private insurance for belongings and cash via a British insurer.
 Details are available from the Bursar.
 Any insurance must be arranged prior to arrival at the school.

-g) Concerns/Complaints: Parents who have cause for serious concern as to a matter of safety, care or quality of education must inform the Headmaster without delay.
+g) Concerns/Complaints: Parents who have cause for serious concern as to a matter of safety, care or quality of education must inform the Governor without delay.

 h) Progress Reports: The School monitors each pupil’s progress and parents will, from time to time, receive reports in writing and in discussion with staff.

 i) Learning Difficulties: Each pupil will be “screened” for learning difficulties on entry to Key Stage 2 and, if required, at key stages thereafter.
 Parents will be notified if it appears that formal assessment by an educational psychologist is advisable or the pupil is falling behind with studies.
 A formal assessment can be arranged by the School at the parents’ expense, or by the parents.
 Our staff are not, however, qualified to make a medical diagnosis of conditions such as those commonly referred to as dyslexia or other learning difficulties.
 Parents will be asked to withdraw the pupil without being charged fees in lieu of notice if, in the opinion of the Governor, the School cannot provide adequately for a pupil’s special educational needs.